mendix/docs/content/ats/howtos/ht-version-2/setup-local-selenoid-hub-2.md

 ---
-title: "Setup a local Selenoid hub"
+title: "Set Up a Local Selenoid Hub"
 parent: "setup-local-selenium-index-2"
 description: "Describes how to set up a local selenoid hub."
 tags: ["ATS", "testing", "Selenium hub"]
 ---

-# How to Setup local Selenoid hub #
+# Set Up a Local Selenoid Hub #
+## 1 Introduction ##

-In this How-to, we show you an example of a simple setup of a Selenoid hub with a Chrome and Firefox node on a Linux machine with docker.
+This how-to shows you an example of a simple setup of a Selenoid hub with a Chrome and Firefox node on a Linux machine with docker.
 This works on a Windows machine with docker as well, but the commands and configuration could be different.
 For the official project go to: [https://github.com/aerokube/selenoid](https://github.com/aerokube/selenoid).
 For the official documentation go to: [http://aerokube.com/selenoid/latest/](http://aerokube.com/selenoid/latest/).

-It is possible to run Selenoid without Docker, but that is outside of the scope of this How-to.
+It is possible to run Selenoid without Docker, but that is outside of the scope of this how-to.
 Please check out the official documentation if you would like to achieve this.

 {{% alert type="info" %}}
- Note: Mendix does not deliver support for local Selenium solutions.
+ Mendix does not deliver support for local Selenium solutions.
   {{% /alert %}}

-## 1. Prerequisites ##
+## 2 Prerequisites ##

+The following components are needed to set up a local Selenoid hub:

-- Some basic docker and docker-compose knowledge.
+- Some basic docker and docker-compose knowledge
-- A machine with the latest versions of **docker** and **docker-compose** installed.
+- A machine with the latest versions of **docker** and **docker-compose** installed
-- Your machine should allow connections from ATS on port 4444.
+- Your machine should allow connections from ATS on port 4444

-## 2. Install your hub and nodes with Docker-Compose ##
+## 3 Installing Your Hub and Nodes with Docker-Compose ##

 The following steps describe how to install the hub and nodes with Docker-Compose:
-1. Create a folder or directory to place your docker-compose.yml and browser.json files.
+1. Create a folder or a directory to place your docker-compose.yml and browser.json files.

 In our example **/docker**